a7med3ouda/TimerApp/README.md

 this project has no license to be used .. it is completely open source and u can re-use the code

-welcome for any one who want to share in developping it
+We welcome anyone who wants to work on the development of the project

 The Goal Making It is